Tine-m/docker-ci-intro/deck/DockerVolumeCompose.md

 # Exercise 3: Docker Volumes \+ Docker-compose for MySQL

 [Docker Cheat Sheet](Docker-Cheat-Sheet.pdf): Commands that might come in handy for the exercises.
+# Learning outcome
+●	Understand and use the concept Docker Volumes
+●	Know how to setup a MySQL Docker container where data will  "survive"  being closed down and restarted ●	Know how to build your own Docker Images and run those images as containers, both locally and on remote Virtual Machines ●	Understand how to define and run multiple containers using docker-compose

 # 1 Docker Volumes